W E Upjohn Unemployment Trustee Corporation

 Early Career Research Awards (2025): 10 winners selected from 69 applications = 14.5% success rate

-Historical context: 256 Early Career Research Awards have been granted since the program began in 2007 (average of approximately 14 awards per year).
+Historical context: 256 Early Career Research Awards have been granted since the programme began in 2007 (average of approximately 14 awards per year).

 Dissertation Research Grants: At least 6 grants awarded annually; total number of applications not publicly disclosed

-Dissertation Award: First prize and up to two honorable mentions from all eligible submissions
+Dissertation Award: First prize and up to two honourable mentions from all eligible submissions

 Reapplication Policy

-The Institute accepts applications annually for each program.
+The Institute accepts applications annually for each programme.
 No specific restrictions on reapplication are mentioned in available materials.

 Application Success Factors

-Policy Relevance is Critical: The Institute emphasizes "policy-related research on employment issues."
-Applications should clearly articulate how the research will inform employment policy decisions and have practical implications for addressing labor market challenges.
+Policy Relevance is Critical: The Institute emphasises "policy-related research on employment issues."
+Applications should clearly articulate how the research will inform employment policy decisions and have practical implications for addressing labour market challenges.

 Clarity on Research Impact: Award recipients are expected to write a research paper for submission to the Institute's working paper series and prepare a synopsis for use as a policy brief and possible publication in Employment Research newsletter.
 Applications should demonstrate understanding of these expectations and ability to communicate research to policy audiences.